 4. Avoid cigarette smoke.
 Stopping smoking is a smart, healthful decision, as cigarette smoke is a major source of toxins both for smokers and others affected by second-hand smoke.

-5. Balance your exposure to sun.
+5. Balance your exposure to the sun.
 In the past, we have been told to stay out of the sun to avoid the damaging radiation.
-Now we find that low levels of vitamin D is causing (or exacerbating) many chronic health conditions.
+Now we find that low levels of vitamin D are causing (or exacerbating) many chronic health conditions.
 It is important to have your doctor test your blood level of vitamin D: serum levels of 25-hydroxyvitamin D >50 nmol/L is optimal.
 Supplementation may be necessary.
-A good way to increase your production of vitamin D is getting 15-20 minutes of midday sun.
+A good way to increase your production of vitamin D is getting 15-20 minutes of the midday sun.
 What a great reason to have your lunch outdoors!

 6. Be proactive to medications and diagnostic, or radiation treatments.
 It is important to discuss with your physician the pros and cons of any new medications as well as any multiple diagnostic procedures that include radiation.
 Sometimes we tend to get on what I call the medication rollercoaster: adding medications to counteract the symptoms and side effects of medications we are already taking.
 It can end up as a chemical overload, which is not the best situation for those of us with multiple chemical sensitivities.

-8. Use high quality supplements.
+8. Use high-quality supplements.
 A proper supplementation program can be the most important step to regaining your health.
 Here’s a paradigm shift: the need for supplementation at optimal levels is crucial to battle oxidative stress.
 I will address the benefits of supplements in a future blog post, but it’s important to consider them as effective tools in helping you reduce free radicals and therefore oxidative stress.

 To receive more healthy living tips, please visit Living Well Connections.